-With reference to recent trends, it appears habitat scores remained pretty close to previous studies, and multi-metric and IBI scores varied slightly but with no discernible trending.
-Since these results vary year to year; it is unlikely to be too meaningful until a more substantial baseline and trend duration is available.
+With reference to recent trends, it appears habitat scores remained continued to decline in comparison to previous studies.
+Multi-metric and IBI scores varied slightly but with no discernible trending.
+No clear Conclusions can be obtained from the available data.

-6 SUMMARY OF ANY CHANGES IN THE WPP
+SUMMARY OF ANY CHANGES IN THE WPP